hernamvel/ruby-challenges/README.md

 # ruby-challenges

-Dear intern to be hired:
+Dear developer to be hired:

 Please follow this steps: